Malay Singaporeans: Cuisine

-Dialects and languages
+Dialects, languages and pronunciations

 Malay is the national language of Singapore and one of its official languages.
 It is written in a Roman script known as Rumi.
 It is the home language of 15% of the Singaporean population.
-Malay is also the ceremonial national language and used in the national anthem of Singapore, in citations for Singapore orders and decorations and military foot drill commands, mottos of several organisations, and is the variety taught in Singapore's language education system.
+Malay is also the ceremonial national language and used in the national anthem of Singapore, in citations for Singapore orders and decorations and military foot drill commands, mottos of several organisations and is the variety taught in Singapore's language education system as a mother tongue.

-Linguistically, the Malay spoken in Singapore is similar to that of in Johore south of Malay Peninsula and the Riau Archipelago; though one journal notes that the variety is "much influenced by [Singapore's] proximity to Java.
-The now-relocated Orang Laut of the Southern Islands were recorded to have spoken a variety of Malay that velarizes its rhotic consonant (as /ɣ/) in contrast to the flap (/ɾ/) in the variety heard in the main island.
-Some of the old generations of people now identified as "Malay" in Singapore can also converse in languages belonging to their original ethnolinguistic immigrant groups like Javanese, Bawean, Buginese, Banjarese, Minangkabau and Batak.
+Linguistically, the Malay spoken in Singapore is similar to that of in southern Johor of the Malay Peninsula and the Riau Archipelago; though the Straits Branch of the Royal Asiatic Society in the early 20th century noted that the variety is "much influenced by [Singapore's] proximity to Java.
+The now-relocated Orang Laut of the Southern Islands were recorded to have spoken a variety of Malay that velarises its rhotic consonant (as /ɣ/) in contrast to the flap (/ɾ/) in the variety heard in the main island.
+Some of the old generations of people now identified as "Malay" in Singapore can also converse in languages belonging to their original ethnolinguistic immigrant groups such as Javanese, Bawean, Buginese, Banjarese, Minangkabau and Batak; the native lands of these subgroups are now part of modern-day Indonesia.